-The work has been published in the Journal of Qualitative Research in Sports Studies.
+The work has been published in the British Journal of Child Health.
 If you are interested in reading the full article, or have any questions about the study then please contact Dr Alison Owen – firstname.lastname@example.org

 Interested in a Psychology degree?
 Come to an Open Day – for further details and to book your place at an open day please click here.